-----

 May 15, 2019

 A. Hi Thomas.
-Yes, Ruthenium is very wear resistant; it's a good choice.
-Readers are encouraged to offer any helpful technical thoughts, but sorry, we don't post suggestions of brands or sources (why?).
+Yes, Ruthenium is wear resistant, and it's a good choice -- but it's probably not as wear resistant as a proprietary ruthenium-rhodium plating (see the paper offered in response to Gregorio wear problem above).
+Readers are encouraged to offer any helpful technical thoughts, but sorry, we don't encourage suggestions of specific brands or sources (why?) except as clearly labeled paid advertising.

 Regards,